SR-17018 Availability, COAs & Research Chemical Considerations

 - incorrectly labeled

 This risk extends beyond illicit street drugs.
-Any poorly regulated research chemical market can involve:
+Any poorly regulated research chemical market can involve batch inconsistency, residual solvents, synthetic byproducts, incorrect potency claims, and contamination from shared manufacturing equipment.

 The Problem With “Trust Me Bro” Chemistry